SkylineCommunications/SLC-SC-Example_ScriptedConnectors/AdvancedExcercise.md

 import requests

 def main():
-   # Use this boiler plate code but fill in the URL, type and identifier
+   # Use this boiler plate code but fill in the type, type and identifier

     # Define header parameters for the request to the local API
     header_params = {
-       "type": "Router Status",
+       "type": ,
     }

     # Create a session object to manage and persist settings across requests